zencart/documentation/content/user/first_steps/database.md

 ## How many tables are in the Zen Cart database?

-As of Zen Cart 1.5.7, there are 94 tables in the Zen Cart database.
+As of version 1.5.7, there are 94 tables in the Zen Cart database.
 You can see a list of them by looking at the file `includes/database_tables.php`.

 ## What is the schema for Zen Cart?